Who are the Institutional Holders in JinkoSolar Holding Co. Ltd. (JKS)?

 The top institutional shareholder in the company is Invesco Ltd. with over 2.7 million shares valued at $166.82 million.
 The investor’s holdings represent 9.10% of the JKS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Shaw D.E. & Co., Inc. with 2.21 million shares valued at $136.48 million to account for 7.44% of the shares outstanding.
 The other top investors are Susquehanna International Group, LLP which holds 1.37 million shares representing 4.63% and valued at over $84.97 million, while Dimensional Fund Advisors LP holds 4.45% of the shares totaling 1.32 million with a market value of $81.51 million.

-The stock witnessed a -31.41% loss in the last 1 month and extending the period to 3 months gives it a -23.71%, and is -3.22% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.92% over the week and 9.39% over the month.
+The stock witnessed a -28.00% loss in the last 1 month and extending the period to 3 months gives it a -18.63%, and is 22.87% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.54% over the week and 9.51% over the month.

 JinkoSolar Holding Co.
 Ltd. (JKS) Analyst Forecasts